Liz Durden-Myers

 Liz Durden-Myers is a British academic and a senior lecturer in physical education at the University of Gloucestershire and Bath Spa University.

 Career

-In 2010, while she was still an undergraduate, Liz founded PE Scholar, a website for sharing physical education resources for PE teachers.
+In 2010, while she was still an undergraduate, Durden-Myers founded PE Scholar, a website for sharing physical education resources for PE teachers.

-Liz holds a PhD in physical literacy.
+Durden-Myers has a PhD in physical literacy.

-In 2021, Liz contributed to the House of Lords report A National Plan for Sport, Health and Wellbeing.
-She has featured as a keynote speaker in various conferences organized in the area of Physical Education and Physical literacy across the UK and beyond.
+In 2021, Durden-Myers contributed to the House of Lords report A National Plan for Sport, Health and Wellbeing.
+She has been as a keynote speaker in conferences in the area of Physical Education and Physical literacy across the UK and beyond.

 In 2022 in a UK political journal, she again called for the government to establish a national plan for sport and recreation.
 She often comments in the media on topics related to the benefits of physical activity in youngsters.